ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿

-I usually just walk around the world (Mostly by the main road to the docks), but sometimes just sit wherever my friends are. (˵ •̀ ᴗ - ˵ ) ✧ You can always C+H (unless I specifically ask you not to!
+I usually just walk around the world (Mostly by the main road to the docks), but sometimes just sit wherever my friends are.
+Besides that I sometimes sit in these areas: CRK, Rainworld, Roblox, and very rarely in Hoyoverse's and MD's. (˵ •̀ ᴗ - ˵ ) ✧ You can always C+H (unless I specifically ask you not to!
 Or if I sit with a group).

 I'm sorry if I make spelling mistakes, english is not my first language!
 I am polish and I wouldn't mind if you'd prefer to talk in polish!